Wigner negativity, random matrices and gravity: Introduction

 1. For a generic choice of computational basis, the Wigner negativity for a classical initial state grows very rapidly and saturates to an exponentially large value within an $O(1)$ amount of time evolution, where by exponentially large we mean scaling exponentially with the log of the Hilbert space dimension.
 Thus, the Wigner negativity does not admit a good large $D$ limit, even at small times.

 2. In the Krylov basis, the Wigner negativity at large $O(1)$ times grows as a power law and thus remains finite for any $O(1)$ amount of time evolution in the $D\to \infty$ limit.
 Thus, the Krylov basis gives a good effective, semi-classical description of chaotic quantum dynamics at sub-exponential times.
-However, this effective description breaks down at an exponentially large time scale, where the negativity shows a sharp ramp and saturates to an exponentially large value.
+However, this effective description breaks down at an exponentially large time scale, where the negativity saturates to an exponentially large value.

 Of course, the negativity is difficult to compute analytically for a specific choice of a chaotic Hamiltonian, so in order to make progress analytically, we resort to tools from random matrix theory.
 We take the Hamiltonian to be a random matrix drawn from the Gaussian unitary ensemble (GUE), and calculate the ensemble averaged Wigner negativity.
 One key point (especially relevant for the derivation of the first result above) is that even at small times, the ensemble average of the negativity of the Wigner function is not the same as the negativity of the averaged Wigner function.
 Furthermore, the negativity involves a non-analytic function (namely, the absolute value of the Wigner function).
 We use the replica trick to deal with these complications.
 The output of this calculation is an explicit formula for the ensemble-average of the Wigner negativity (with respect to a generic choice of basis) in terms of the survival amplitude or equivalently, the spectral form factor.